nickangel1/transcriber/README.md

 # NickTheBlade's Transcriber

 A speech to text web app able to transcribe user's speech in realtime.
-Start recording tapping the mic icon, stop the mic to transcribe.
-Only english language supported atm.
+Usage: one tap on the mic icon to start recording, another tap to stop and transcribe.
+Reset if needed to cancel transcription.
+Language support: english.